dkidney/analyses/20251103_tcga_luad_survival_analysis/README.md

 This analysis was performed using expression, clincal and survival data obtained from the TCGA Lung Adenocarcinoma (LUAD) cohort via [Xena Browser](https://xenabrowser.net/datapages/?cohort=TCGA%20Lung%20Adenocarcinoma%20(LUAD)&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443).

-This remains work-in-progress: so far I have fitted regularised Cox proportional hazards models using CoxnetSurvivalAnalysis (sksurv) using PCA-transformed expression features and engineered clinical variables via cross-validation (scikit-learn).
+So far I have fitted regularised Cox proportional hazards models using CoxnetSurvivalAnalysis (sksurv) using feature-engineered variables via cross-validation (scikit-learn).

-Since the dataset is very small I have not used an independent holdout set for evaluation, but instead used the average valiation set C-index from cross-valiation as an estimate of model performance.
-My best model so far has a C-index of ~75%.
+Since the dataset is relatively small (see below) I have not used an independent holdout set for evaluation, but instead used the average valiation set C-index from cross-valiation as an estimate of model performance.

+I have tried two dimension reduction techniques so far, both of which have yielded C-index scores of ~76% which is promising (but provisional):

+1. Using PCA transformed expression features within cross-valiation (C-index = 77%)

+1. Using a Weighted Gene Co-expression Network analysis approach where eigengenes were derived prior to cross-validation (C-index = 76%)

+The second method was much faster to fit and required fewer parameters.

 Each step in this analysis is saved in a separate notebook.